cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                ciphers now are described explicitly).

 - CrypTool Script: Extensive revision:
-                   - update to status quo,
+                   - extensions and update to status quo,
-                   - inclusion of many Sage code samples,
+                   - inclusion of many Sage code samples, delivery of the Sage code as files,
                    - minor bug-fixes,
                    - menu tree within appendix A.1 adapted to the new version of CrypTool,